kevintuchman/https-kevintuchman.github.io/index.md

 ## **Markdown**

 Markdown is a syntax that is easy to learn and is used to add style to your text on your website.
-Example of markdown include:
+Example of Markdown include:
 ```javascript
 # for title size (between 1 and 6)
 ** for bold